-In 2013, the OSPAR commission established two prioritised potential indicators for food webs, which can be established as a common indicator in one to two years: Size distribution of fish (LFI) and Change of function groups in plankton.
+In 2013, the OSPAR commission established two prioritised candidate indicators for food webs, which can be established as a common indicator in one to two years: Size composition in fish communities (LFI) and Changes of plankton functional types (life form) index Ratio.
 For the first indicator, use can be made of the common indicators that OSPAR and ICES are developing for fish.
-The Netherlands has no intention of using the plankton indicator.
+For the plankton indicator monitoring of zooplankton is required.
+At this moment it is unclear whether the proposed indexes for zooplankton are meaningful for the Dutch part of the North Sea.
+Depending on further development the Netherlands will consider to take part in the Continuous Plankton Recorder programme.
+If these indicators will be established as common indicators they will contribute to the OSPAR intermediate assessment in 2017.